13 March 2020

 Identity and Contact Details

-Aylesbury Vale District Council (AVDC), as lead for the Aylesbury Garden Town collaboration, collects and processes personal information about you.
-AVDC is committed to protecting your privacy when you use our services.
+Buckinghamshire Council (BC) ), as lead for the Aylesbury Garden Town (AGT) collaboration, consisting of Buckinghamshire Council, South East Midlands Local Enterprise Partnership, Buckinghamshire Local Enterprise Partnership, Homes England and NHS Buckinghamshire Clinical Commissioning Group, is the controller for the personal information we use about you.
+BC is committed to protecting your privacy when you use our services.
 The law requires us to give you a Privacy Notice, which gives you details about how we use and protect your information.
 The Notice below gives you those details and explains how we keep your information secure, how we use it and why we need it.

-AVDC is registered as a Data Controller with the Information Commissioner.
+From 1 April 2020 BC is registered as a Data Controller with the Information Commissioner.
 Our contact details are: The Gateway, Gatehouse Road, Aylesbury, Buckinghamshire.
 HP19 8FF.
-Tel 01296 585858
+Tel 01296 585858, email firstname.lastname@example.org

-Our Data Protection Officer is Andy Barton.
-He can be contacted via firstname.lastname@example.org or by telephone at 01296 585495.
+Our current Data Protection Officer can be contacted via email@example.com or by telephone at 01296 585495.

-This Privacy Notice applies to all personal information held by and used by AVDC, or on our behalf in relation to Aylesbury Garden Town.
+This Privacy Notice applies to all personal information held by and used by BC or on our behalf in relation to Aylesbury Garden Town.

 Why we use your information